DEVSHAH-24/FlutterCalc/README.md

-# calculator_dvm
+# FlutterCalc

-A new Flutter application.
+A basic calculator built on Flutter.